swiftlang/swift-evolution/proposals/testing/NNNN-sourcelocation-macro.md

 - In the future, we likely want to adjust the Swift compiler to distinguish the use of `#sourceLocation` in expression position from its use in statement position, and to only use the compiler statement if `#sourceLocation` unambiguously refers to it rather than to a macro.
+Such a change would be source-compatible with any existing uses of `#Testing::sourceLocation`.

 ## Alternatives considered